• Skip to primary navigation

 Instructions

-• Heat oil in a large pot over medium heat.
-Add onion and peppers and cook for 2 - 3 minutes to soften.
+• Heat oil in a large dutch oven or pot over medium heat.
+Add onion and peppers and cook for 2 – 3 minutes to soften.

-• Garnish with additional chopped parsley and parmesan cheese if desired before serving over pasta.
+• Ladle sauce onto pasta and garnish with additional chopped parsley and parmesan cheese if desired.

 Notes